Neonatal Lupus Syndrome in a Nigerian Child

 TLDR A Nigerian baby with neonatal lupus got better with treatment by 6 months.

-A male infant with neonatal lupus, born to a mother with systemic lupus erythematosus, presented at 8 weeks with a hypopigmented rash, patchy alopecia, anemia, and thrombocytopenia.
-Serologic tests confirmed the presence of autoantibodies.
-He was treated conservatively with blood products and topical corticosteroids, and his condition improved, with hematological parameters normalizing and skin lesions resolving by 6 months.
+Neonatal lupus syndrome, a rare condition caused by maternal autoantibodies, was reported in a Nigerian male infant born to a mother with systemic lupus erythematosus.
+The infant presented at 8 weeks with a hypopigmented rash, patchy alopecia, anemia, and thrombocytopenia.
+Serologic tests confirmed the presence of ANA and anti-La/SSB antibodies.
+He was treated conservatively with blood products and topical corticosteroids, and his condition improved over 2 months, with complete resolution of skin lesions by 6 months.
+This case highlighted the occurrence of neonatal lupus in African settings and demonstrated that prompt treatment can manage potentially life-threatening hematological disorders effectively.